Technical Consultant, since 2018

 various web technologies, 2016-2017

-Another personal project of mine, NBE is a user interface to display and manipulate directed hypergraphs.
+A personal project of mine, NBE is a user interface to display and manipulate directed hypergraphs.
 In such graphs, each edge may connect from any number of nodes to any number of nodes.
-Check out an example where NBE is used to implement a simple circuit simulator.
+Check out a toy example where NBE is used to implement a simple circuit simulator.

-The AngularJS module is aimed specifically at node-based editing applications such as digital compositing, visual programming, data integration/mining and project planning.
+The AngularJS (later: React) module is aimed specifically at node-based editing applications such as digital compositing, visual programming, data integration/mining and project planning.
 The hypergraph-model also lends itself to composing and visualizing publish/subscribe-systems, where topics are modeled as edges in the hyper-graph.
-Automatic graph layout calculation is provided through the dagre library.
+Automatic graph layout calculation is provided through dagre.

 This x1B is me, Michael Kurze, 2013 CS grad from RWTH Aachen, and this is my personal website.
-I am a software developer with aixigo AG, Aachen (Germany).
-There I take a part in the development of LaxarJS, a runtime that allows the construction of large web-app front-ends from small, manageable parts.
+I am a software developer and product architect with aixigo AG in Aachen (Germany).
+Among other things, I take a part in the development of LaxarJS a runtime for the construction of large web-apps from small, manageable parts.

 Professionally, my focus is and always has been on web technologies, a field that will probably never get boring.
-I am also interested in machine learning and data mining topics (my master's thesis), and on the impact that these technologies have on our daily lives.
+I am also interested in software and service architecture, machine learning and data mining topics (my master's thesis).

 To get in touch, send an E-Mail to